 Elevation: 10,777 ft

 Climbing and access information for this peak is on Pages 221-222 of the book.

-WCP-7 is one of 10 numbered peaks, denoted as “WCP-#” in the White Cloud Mountains.
+WCP-7 is one of ten numbered peaks, denoted as “WCP-#” in the White Cloud Mountains.
 WCPs 1-10 are part of the Northern White Cloud Peak Group (Page 220 of the book).
 All ten are spectacular peaks!
 WCP-7 is located just west of O’Caulkens Lake.
 This peak is one of the easiest WCP peaks to access.
-The book details my route up the peak’s North Ridge and East Face.
-Below you will find Livingston Douglas’ route up the South Ridge.
+The book details my route up the peak’s north ridge and east face.
+Below you will find Livingston Douglas’ route up the south ridge.
 USGS Washington Peak

 South Ridge, Class 3 by Livingston Douglas

-I climbed this route by starting with the North Ridge Route and Iron Basin Trail [(A)(2)(a.1.1.1) on Page 229 or (A)(5)(c) on Page 230].
+I climbed this route by starting with the north ridge and Iron Basin Trail [(A)(2)(a.1.1.1) on Page 229 or (A)(5)(c) on Page 230].
 I chose the Slate Creek approach [(A)(5)(c)].
 The Slate Creek Trail takes you to O’Caulkens Lake.
 At the lake, pick up the Iron Basin Trail.
 This trail is unmarked and a bit difficult to find, but it leads up over Iron Basin Pass and down into Iron Basin.
-You ascend WCP-7 from Iron Basin Pass.
+Ascend WCP-7 from Iron Basin Pass.

 I descended the south ridge of WCP-7 as part of a ridge traverse to WCP-8.
 Upon my return from WCP-8 (after diverting to climb Peak 10182, which is also known as Iron Basin Peak or White Cloud Pyramid), I climbed WCP-7’s south ridge.
 The south ridge is mostly Class 2 with a bit of Class 3 near the summit.